 NCERT Class 9 Solutions: Quadrilaterals (Chapter 8) Exercise 8.2 – Part 3

-Converse of mid-point theorem: In a triangle line drawn from the mid-point of the one side of triangle, parallel to the other side intersect the third side at its at mid-point.
+Converse of mid-point theorem: It states that in a triangle line drawn from the mid-point of the one side of triangle, parallel to the other side intersect the third side at its at mid-point.

 Q-5 In a parallelogram ABCD, E and F are the mid-points of sides AB and CD respectively (see Fig.).
 Show that the line segments AF and EC trisect the diagonal BD.